-- collecting/ filing all relevant data and inputting of results into Livestock database and reporting of SNCP to Commission. - B) Animal Health Unit: - (ii) Veterinary support staff in charge of the poultry section is responsible for: - the management of the National Livestock database (Intratrace).
+B) Animal Health Unit:

+- (ii) Veterinary support staff in charge of the poultry section is responsible for: - the management of the National Livestock database (Intratrace).
 All information relative to any local livestock is held in the database, the data of which is accessible to staff of the CA. The Animal Health Unit is also responsible for issuing unique batch identification numbers to a batch of birds purchased by operators. - •co-ordination of sampling team.
 A list of all registered farms with batch identification and age is routinely printed out, providing a tool, not only, in organising and monitoring sampling programme but also assists in monitoring those holdings carrying out own sampling. - collaborating with the principal veterinary officer i/c lab. - •collection and input of data regarding slaughter, culling and vaccination records of local poultry flocks. - organising on-farm investigation, as required.
-Conduct checklist for biosecurity and welfare measures. collaborate in census, movement restriction, eradication and disinfection measures, as required. - collaborate in farm investigations, in view of re-population of holding. - (iii) Assistant Veterinary Support Officers will be responsible for: - ensuring to follow appropriate training. - collecting and transporting samples appropriately. - deliver samples within 24hours from collection to the NVL. - ensure that accompanying documents are filled appropriately. - (iv) Veterinary Officer responsible for by -products: - is responsible of ensuring that biosecurity measures and provisions in Council Regulation 1174/2002 are adhered to during disposal of carcasses and products. - (v) Animal welfare officer: - responsible for ensuring that animal welfare provisions are respected during culling of infected flocks. - C) Safety of the Food Chain - (vi) Director is responsible for; - informing the national contact person for the rapid alert system when necessary.
+Conduct checklist for biosecurity and welfare measures. collaborate in census, movement restriction, eradication and disinfection measures, as required. - collaborate in farm investigations, in view of re-population of holding.

+- ensuring to follow appropriate training. - collecting and transporting samples appropriately. - deliver samples within 24hours from collection to the NVL. - ensure that accompanying documents are filled appropriately. - (iv) Veterinary Officer responsible for by -products: - is responsible of ensuring that biosecurity measures and provisions in Council Regulation 1174/2002 are adhered to during disposal of carcasses and products. - (v) Animal welfare officer: - responsible for ensuring that animal welfare provisions are respected during culling of infected flocks. - C) Safety of the Food Chain - (vi) Director is responsible for; - informing the national contact person for the rapid alert system when necessary.

-- Responsible for issuing restriction movement documents - issuing of documentation for lifting restriction measures on a farm and /or permitting repopulation.
+• Responsible for issuing restriction movement documents

+• issuing of documentation for lifting restriction measures on a farm and /or permitting repopulation.